Eliyas0007/MovingMNIST-Generator/README.md

     <img width="200" src="https://github.com/Eliyas0007/MovingMNIST-Generator/blob/main/examples/vertical.gif" alt="Vertivcal Example">
 </p>

-**If you feel this repo is useful please hit the star and let other to know!
+**If you feel this repo is useful please hit the star and let others to know!
 Thank you!**